akruszewski/gibl/manuscript/chapter2.md

 ![DrRacket](images/drracket.png)

-The upper textarea part is the definitions area, where we usually write our definitions.
-Alternatively, the lower part is the interactions area where we interact with the definitions.
+The upper text area part is the definitions area, where we usually write our definitions.
+Alternatively, the lower part is the interaction area where we interact with the definitions.

-The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples, etc. which is also available in offline-mode, but is optional for this book.
+The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples, etc. which is also available in offline-mode but is optional for this book.

 ## 2.4.
 Tutorial

 The first thing that Lisp newcomers notice is that there are too many parentheses in most Lisp programs.
-This is true, but it is a direct consequence of that we are actually writing our own abstract syntax tree in a language that has no special syntax.
+This is true, but it is a direct consequence of that we are writing our abstract syntax tree in a language that has no special syntax.

 As we go through this book, we will understand the power of expressiveness we get as a result.
-For example, one advantage is that there is no need for special order of operations.
+For example, one advantage is that there is no need for a special order of operations.
 In high school, we had to remember that `*` and `/` have to come before `+` and `-`.
 This is not the case with Lisps, as the order of evaluation is obvious by the way we've written our program.

 Let's start by writing `(+ 1 (* 2 3))`, followed by the return key, in the interactions area of the DrRacket editor: